-Like Brompton Road WwPS, the tank at Stricklands Glen will be built underground.
-The existing building at Stricklands Road WwPS - which houses the essential control and monitoring equipment - will be replaced by a kiosk which will be nestled into the landscape.
+Like Brompton Road WwPS, the tank at Stricklands Glen will be a buried structure.
+The existing building at Stricklands Glen WwPS - which houses the essential control and monitoring equipment - will be demolished and replaced with a kiosk which will be nestled into the landscape.